 12. Kent

 The Litchfield County town of Kent cozies up with the New York border...and chances are, residents aren’t mad about it.
 Living in Kent means you can book it to NYC in less than two hours, while enjoying considerably more scenic stomping grounds.
-For starters, there’s Kent Falls State Park, which features many a cascading waterfall along with picnic spots and probably forest pixies.
+For starters, there’s Kent Falls State Park, which features many cascading waterfalls along with cute picnic spots and probably forest pixies.
 (Who knows?)
 Not to mention Bull’s Bridge—a historic wooden behemoth that arcs across the majestic Housatonic River.
 Plus, the charming ‘downtown’ area offers everything from quality food to independent bookstores.
 Oh, and there’s craft beer nearby, too—if you decide to venture out to Kent Falls Brewing, that is.